asynts/writer/ARCHITECTURE.md

     Space is reserved and a position relative to the parent is assigned.

 -   When all nodes have been placed, we compute all of the absolute positions and sizes and cache them in the nodes.

+    Previously, this was done in one big step, however, this can be optimized to take advantage of culling.
+    We lazily switch to this phase when they become visible on the screen.